woocommerce/qit-documentation/docs/custom-tests/qit-helpers.md

 ## Why use helpers?

-- **Less Boilerplate:** Quickly log in as an admin or run WP-CLI commands without manually writing those steps every time.
+- **Less boilerplate:** Quickly log in as an admin or run WP-CLI commands without manually writing those steps every time.
-- **Consistent Operations:** Helpers ensure that tasks like user authentication or database manipulation are handled consistently, reducing flakiness and errors.
+- **Consistent operations:** Helpers ensure that tasks like user authentication or database manipulation are handled consistently, reducing flakiness and errors.
-- **Faster Iteration:** Spend more time refining your test scenarios rather than dealing with repetitive, low-level details.
+- **Faster iteration:** Spend more time refining your test scenarios rather than dealing with repetitive, low-level details.

 ## Available helpers